 “You know, it's just crazy what money is out there if you're willing to [work for it],” she says.

 10. Sign Up for a Cash-Back Site and Score $10

 Believe it or not, there are sites that will give you free gift cards just for signing up with them.

-One of my favorites is Ebates, the cash-back shopping site.
-They're giving away $10 gift cards if you sign up as a new member and earn your first cash-back rebate.
-You can choose a $10 gift card from Target, Walmart, Macy's or Kohl's.
+One of our favorites is Ebates, the cash-back shopping site.
+It’s giving away $10 gift cards if you sign up as a new member and earn your first cash-back rebate.
+You can choose a $10 gift card from Target, Walmart, Macy’s or Kohl’s.

-You do have to wait 30 days, but it's free money so can you really complain? 🙂
+You do have to wait 30 days for the payout, but it’s free money, so can you really complain?

 If you’re having trouble finding that solid work-from-home job to support yourself and perhaps your family, consider launching your own business.

-It’s not as difficult as it might sound, either.
-There are tons of online programs out there that’ll teach you the tools of the trade and how to get started.
+It’s not as difficult as it might sound.
+Tons of online programs will teach you the tools of the trade and how to get started.

 Consider uploading your iPhone photos to stock photography sites.

 You likely won’t become a millionaire; sites like Foap pay about $5 per purchase.